Jemtaly/ProjectLambda/README.md

 # output: \o $o 0 2 4
 ```

-In fact, using this syntax, if you have a lazy-evaluated infinite array (of the form `\o $o ... \o $o ... \o $o \o $o ... ...`), you can easily calculate the value of its first n elements through the following function:
+In fact, using this syntax, if you have a lazy-evaluated infinite array (of the form `\o $o ... \o $o ... \o $o \o $o ... ...`), you can easily calculate and output the value of its first n elements through the following function:

 ```
 :LazyCons \a \b \o $o $a $b